Against the Grain: A Deep History of the Earliest States: Chapter 5. Population Control: Bondage and War

 The end product of this system was that the states with the most people were often the most powerful.
-This created compelling incentives for early states to try and increase their population and prevent the "leakage" of the population through bondage and war.
+This created compelling incentives for early states to try to increase their population and to prevent the "leakage" of the population through bondage and war.

 Chapter 6.
 Fragility of the Early State: Collapse as Disassembly

 Scott sees early states as liable to undermine the conditions for their own existence.
-Some self-inflicted causes for this vulnerability were "climate change, resource depletion, disease, warfare, and migration to areas of greater abundance."
-For instance, areas upstream would be logged so that the logs could be floated down to the state center, but this could lead to flooding in the spring.
+Self-inflicted causes of this vulnerability included "climate change, resource depletion, disease, warfare, and migration to areas of greater abundance."
+For instance, a state might log areas upstream so that timber could float down to the state center, but this could lead to flooding in the spring.
 The very first state-builders knew no prior examples that would have warned against such problems.
-Regardless of the causes, Scott's view is that the archaeological evidence suggests that early human communities were constantly collapsing, dispersing, coming back together and collapsing again.
-Scott believes that state collapse has been viewed as bad by academics due to the loss of cultural complexity, but in fact he thinks it may have been good for the majority of people involved.
-Building on his critique of the State from earlier chapters, Scott asserts that living in early states meant you were subjected to large scale warfare, and slavery, and that the historical periods following state collapse may have brought a higher standard of living, and freedom.
-To support this view, he highlights how state collapse led to a dispersion of the population resulting in easier access to food as well as freedom from the brutality of the state and the need to produce a surplus to sustain the elite.
+Regardless of the causes, Scott propounds that the archaeological evidence suggests that early human communities were constantly collapsing, dispersing, coming back together and collapsing again.
+Scott believes that academics have viewed state collapse negatively due to the loss of cultural complexity, but in fact he thinks such collapse may have advantaged the majority of people involved.
+Building on his critique of the state from earlier chapters, Scott asserts that living in early states meant subjection to large-scale warfare and to slavery, and that the historical periods following state collapse may have brought a higher standard of living, and freedom.
+To support this view, he highlights how state collapse led to a dispersion of the population, resulting in easier access to food as well as freedom from the brutality of the state and from the need to produce a surplus to sustain the elite.

 Chapter 7.
 The Golden Age of the Barbarians

 Scott views "barbarian" raiders as having a symbiotic relationship with the early states.
-They raided the grain centers, but also traded many goods from more remote areas such as metals or animal parts.
-Scott thus theorizes that up until 400 or so years ago humanity was in the "Golden Age of the Barbarians."
-This was an era when the majority of the worlds population had never seen a tax collector.
-Part of this was due to the existence of "Barbarian Zones," i.e. great tracts of land where the state found it either impossible or prohibitively difficult to extend its rule.
-Places like "mountains and steppes," as well as "uncleared dense forest, swamps, marshes, river deltas, fens, moors, deserts, heath, arid wastes, and even the sea itself."
-Not only did this place a great many people out of the reach of the state but also made them significant military threats to the state's power.
+They raided the grain centers, but also traded many goods - such as metals or animal parts - from more remote areas.
+Scott thus theorizes that up until 400 or so years ago humanity was in the "Golden Age of the Barbarians" - an era when the majority of the world's population had never seen a tax collector.
+Part of this was due to the existence of "Barbarian Zones", i.e. great tracts of land where states found it either impossible or prohibitively difficult to extend their rule.
+Places like "mountains and steppes", as well as "uncleared dense forest, swamps, marshes, river deltas, fens, moors, deserts, heath, arid wastes, and even the sea itself."
+Not only did this place a great many people out of the reach of the state, but it also made them significant military threats to the state's power.